-The Administering Authority will hold quarterly meetings with the PLOs of the six Unitary Authorities to discuss current pension issues and administration procedures.
+The Administering Authority will biannual in person or virtual meetings with primarily the PLOs of the six Unitary Authorities to discuss current pension issues and administration procedures.
 An annual meeting will be held to which all Scheme employers will be invited in accordance with the Administering Authority's 'Communications Strategy' (which can be found on the Pension Fund's website).